C242-PS135-Plant-Disease-Detection-App/Machine-Learning-Path/README.md

-# Plant Disease Classification Model
+# Plant Disease Detection Model

 This project focuses on building a deep learning model to classify plant diseases using image data.
 The dataset is sourced from the `New Plant Diseases Dataset (Augmented)`.